-Edward J. Rendon joined Capitol Advocacy in 2017, bringing over 25 years of experience working in the fields of government affairs, higher education, student counseling, labor and management relations, non-profits and workforce development.
-Edward’s unique experience across many sectors positions him to advocate effectively on behalf of the firm’s clients both in Sacramento and in local Southern California jurisdictions.
+Edward J. Rendon joined Capitol Advocacy in 2017, bringing over 25 years of experience working in the fields of government affairs, higher education, student counseling, labor and management relations, nonprofits and workforce development.
+Edward’s unique experience across many sectors positions him to advocate effectively on behalf of the firm’s clients both in Sacramento and in his local Southern California jurisdiction.

 Along with joining the Sacramento team with Capitol Advocacy, Edward is a partner with Spiker Rendon Consulting based in Los Angeles, advocating for clients in Southern California.
 At the Spiker Group, Edward advocates for a diverse array of industries including healthcare, transportation, medical cannabis, land use and real estate development, environmental solutions, and labor.

 Prior to joining Capitol Advocacy, Edward founded the San Gabriel Valley Civic Alliance (SGVCA), a business advocacy organization specializing in multi-sector collaboratives and public-private partnerships.
 As Chairman, he crafted the SGVCA into a coalition-building powerhouse, garnering recognition from the cities of Los Angeles and Long Beach for its work in regional policy outcomes.
 The organization promotes innovative policy and fiscal solutions for municipal agencies, school districts, and college boards.